-The future land use map of the comprehensive plan may be amended by the mayor and city council.
-Future land use map amendment applications shall be filed with the planning and development director.
+Future land use map amendment applications shall be filed with the Planning and Economic Development Manager or Director.
 Amendments to the future land use map shall meet the following procedures and criteria:

 - (a) Procedures and application requirements for future land use map amendment applications shall comply with Sec.
-204 and Sec.
-205 of this article. - (b) Review.
-With respect to each application for a future land use map amendment, Planning and Zoning Board and City Council shall investigate and make a recommendation based on the following criteria: - (1) Whether the future land use map amendment proposal is compatible with the surrounding future land uses as identified in the future land use map. - (2) Whether the future land use map amendment proposal can be adequately served by existing transportation facilities and other infrastructure, such as schools, water and sewer. - (3) Whether the future land use map amendment proposal negatively impacts natural and historic resources identified by the city. - (4) Whether the future land use map amendment proposal is in the best interest of the city and the public good and whether the proposal protects the health and welfare of its citizens. - (5) Whether the property to be affected by the future land use map amendment proposal has a reasonable economic use as currently designated on the future land use map. - (6) Whether the future land use map proposal meets the policies and intent established in the comprehensive plan. - (c) Re-submittal of land use amendment application.
+204 through Sec.
+206 of this article. - (b) Review.
+With respect to each application for a future land use map amendment, Planning and Zoning Board shall investigate and make a recommendation and City Council shall investigate and make a final decision based on the following criteria: - (1) Whether the future land use map amendment proposal is compatible with the surrounding future land uses as identified in the future land use map. - (2) Whether the future land use map amendment proposal can be adequately served by existing transportation facilities and other infrastructure, such as schools, water and sewer. - (3) Whether the future land use map amendment proposal negatively impacts natural and historic resources identified by the city. - (4) Whether the future land use map amendment proposal is in the best interest of the city and the public good and whether the proposal protects the health and welfare of its citizens. - (5) Whether the property to be affected by the future land use map amendment proposal has a reasonable economic use as currently designated on the future land use map. - (6) Whether the future land use map proposal meets the policies and intent established in the comprehensive plan. - (c) Re-submittal of land use amendment application.
 An application for an amendment affecting the same property shall not be submitted more often than once every six (6) months; however, this provision shall not apply to those properties affected by an amendment filed by the mayor and city council.